trey/treypiepmeier/src/words/cassette-nest-update-4-early-users.md

 What I ended up doing was to create an entirely separate form.
 You either add a roll to storage or you add it to your “Logbook.”
 There are some subtle differences, but this add-to-logbook form is basically the regular form you use when you edit an existing roll.

-{% include components/figure name: 'add-to-logbook' caption: 'The new form that allows for adding a roll of film directly to someone’s Logbook.' width: 400 %}
+{% include components/figure name: 'add-to-logbook.jpg' caption: 'The new form that allows for adding a roll of film directly to someone’s Logbook.' width: 400 %}

 It still has a long way to go, but this necessary diversion made the app a lot more useful and it wouldn’t have happened this soon without my early users!